 As your portfolio grows, it’s difficult to trade on a lighter volume stock, because you want to hide and camouflage your position, so it’s better to trade the larger stocks.

-Can you still trade the smaller penny stocks if you have a larger portfolio?
-You can, you just probably wouldn’t trade it all at once, and you probably have to break it apart into multiple days.
+Can you still trade the smaller penny stocks if you have a more extensive portfolio?
+You can, you probably wouldn’t trade it all at once, and you probably have to break it apart into multiple days.

 Do you want to trade big or small?

-For me personally, as you look at explosive runs like Priceline, when you start looking at things like this.
-When you get into stocks that are trading and you have a larger account and you look for break outs here, you have a 5, 10, 20 million dollar account and you get into this right here, the explosive run to the upside is 500 points.
+For me, as you look at explosive runs like Priceline, when you start looking at things like this.
+When you get into stocks that are trading, and you have a more extensive account, and you see for breakouts here, you have a 5, 10, 20 million dollar account and you get into this right here, the explosive run to the upside is 500 points.

 Do you want to deal and play with the 500 hundred point runs, or do you want to try and scalp for 20 cents, a dollar, 2 dollars?
 Because you’re waiting for those runs and you have larger stocks to choose from, more stable companies to choose from if you’re trading the more stable companies.